ryanlin/anki-helper/README.md

 # Anki Helper

-Self-hosted AI assistant that creates fully detailed Chinese flashcards in Anki from just 1 word.
-Accessible through a Discord bot and built with OpenAI's GPT family of large language models.
-Available as a "developer build".
+Anki Helper is a GPT-based AI assistant that creates entire Chinese flashcards in Anki from just 1 word.
+Save time while watching a show and instantly create cards with pinyin, translations, and example sentences.

+Interfaceable through a Discord bot, the Anki Helper is currently available for self-hosting and development.
 WIP!

 **Demo**
 ![Anki-Helper Demo](demo/anki-helper-demo.gif)